Windows Event Logs

 {% hint style="info" %}

-**Note:** If you’d like to send Radiant a data feed that isn’t listed below, please contact your Customer Success Manager at <support@radiantsecurity.ai>
+To send Radiant a Windows data feed not listed in this article, contact your Customer Success Manager at <support@radiantsecurity.ai>.

 {% endhint %}